 2. Explore NYC Neighborhood by Neighborhood

-Visiting one or two areas of New York each day will save you money on subways, taxis and time moving from one end of Manhattan to the other.
+Visiting one or two areas of New York each day will save you money on public transport such as subways and taxis, as well as time moving from one end of Manhattan to the other.

-Some of your cheaper, and more memorable experiences will be getting away from the tourist traps and exploring the smaller, local neighborhoods, like wandering the streets of Greenwich village or popping over to Brooklyn for the day.
+Some of your cheaper, and more memorable experiences will be getting away from the tourist traps and exploring the smaller, local neighborhoods, like wandering the streets of Greenwich Village or popping over the Brooklyn Bridge for the day.

 Prospect Park is almost as big and exciting as Central Park, and you have plenty of local cafes and cool stores to discover.

-Each neighborhood or region has so much to explore and discover and you might struggle trying to choose a favourite.
+Each neighborhood or region has so much to explore and discover and you might struggle to try to choose a favourite.

 3. Choose your season to visit New York

 Christmas in New York is magical.
 So far, I think it’s the best place in the world to experience Christmas.

 However, the crowds are maddening.
 I realized just how bad it was when I visited New York again at the end of January and it felt like a ghost town.

 If you visit NYC during the slower tourist months you will save money and a lot of time.